mikro-orm/mikro-orm/docs/versioned_docs/version-6.3/custom-types.md

 - `convertToDatabaseValue(value: any, platform: Platform): any`

   Converts a value from its JS representation to its database representation of this type.
-By default returns unchanged `value`.
+By default, returns unchanged `value`.

 - `convertToJSValue(value: any, platform: Platform): any`

   Converts a value from its database representation to its JS representation of this type.
-By default returns unchanged `value`.
+By default, returns unchanged `value`.

 - `toJSON(value: any, platform: Platform): any`

   Converts a value from its JS representation to its serialized JSON form of this type.
-By default uses the runtime value.
+By default, uses the runtime value.

 - `getColumnType(prop: EntityProperty, platform: Platform): string`

   Gets the SQL declaration snippet for a field of this type.
-By default returns `columnType` of given property.
+By default, returns `columnType` of given property.

 - `convertToDatabaseValueSQL(key: string, platform: Platform): string`